Natick, Massachusetts: West Natick

 West Natick is a large section of Natick that borders the town of Framingham.
 The Natick Mall, as well as the strip mall called Sherwood Plaza with its office Industrial Park behind, are considered to be the commercial hub of West Natick.
 In addition to its retail development, post World War II housing developments like Westfield, Pelham, and Sherwood as well as the National Guard depot and a golf course on Speen St brought many people to this part of town.

 There are many businesses in West Natick along West Central Street as well as another MBTA Commuter Rail station in addition to the one downtown.
 The area in West Natick, along Route 135 is the most densely populated section of town, with its thousands of condominiums and apartments clustered across the street from the train station.

 Neighborhoods

 Natick is a small town, and thus, the various sections of tract development homes are considered neighborhoods.
 These were houses built by several contractors in the late 1940s until the late 1950s.
 Listed here, are a few of these sections.

 Sherwood

 One of the earliest post World War II developments in West Natick, the homes are colonial in style, with street names reminiscent of the Robin Hood legend.
 The homes were built in 1948 and the neighborhood remains popular due to the fact that there's no through traffic, and most of the houses have been enlarged with additions.

 Walnut Hill

 Walnut Hill is a neighborhood north of downtown.
-It is known for the private boarding school Walnut Hill School for the Arts, as well as many Victorian era houses lining Walnut and Bacon Streets.
+It is known for the private boarding school Walnut Hill School for the Arts, as well as many Victorian era houses lining Walnut, Highland and Bacon Streets.